-In this article I’ll show you how to install Windows 8 Developers edition using a USB stick.
-I am assuming that you have already downloaded the Windows 8 Developer Preview.
-We are going to use Windows 7 USB/DVD Download Tool to create Windows 8 bootable USB stick.
+In this article, I’ll show you how to install Windows 8 using a USB stick.
+I am assuming that you have already downloaded the Windows build.
+We are going to use Windows 7 USB/DVD Download Tool to create a Windows bootable USB stick.

-You’ll get two options to choose either USB or DVD, In this case you could select USB.
+Step 5: You’ll get two options to choose either USB or DVD.
+In this case, you could select USB.

-Once it begin first it will format your USB drive and copy the installation files to it.
+Step 7: Once it begins, first it will format your USB drive and copy the installation files to it.

 You’ll see the above screen once it’s complete.
 Now you have a bootable USB stick with Windows 8 Developers edition on it.
 Make sure you have chose “External Media” in the BIOS as a boot mode.

-You may want to check out the system requirements for Windows 8 first:
+You may want to check out the system requirements first:

 - 16 Gigabyte hard drive for 32-bit systems,

 - 1 Gigahertz or faster 32-bit or 64-bit processor